 Opening the fridge at night?
 Scouting in the kitchen after dinner?
 If those things sound familiar, and they do happen to you often, it’s time to fight back.

 Sugar and unhealthy food cravings happen to all of us.
 In fact, almost 97% of women and 68% of men report experiencing some sort of food cravings (according to one study).
-And sadly, they usually lead to over eating and feeling too full later on.
+And sadly, they usually lead to overeating and feeling too full later on.

-Here are our top tips to help curb food cravings.
+Here are our top tips to help curb food cravings

 Warm infusions and plenty of water every day (at least 8 glasses) help us feel full and eliminate toxins.
-Drinking one or two glasses of water before meals also helps you to get to the table feeling less hungry.
+Drinking one or two glasses of water before meals also help you to get to the table feeling less hungry.
 We can also eat homemade vegetable soups before or between meals.

-Fibre is essential:
+2. Fiber is essential:

-Add magnesium to your diet:
+4. Add magnesium to your diet:

 Magnesium is important for calming your nervous system and reducing anxiety, studies show (3).
 And as we all know, feeling anxious will only make cravings worse.
-Nuts, leafy greens, seeds and seafood are good sources of magnesium.
+Nuts, leafy greens, seeds, and seafood are good sources of magnesium.
 You can also consult your doctor regarding supplementation.

-Eat more often:
+5. Eat more often:

-If you leave long gaps in between meals, you will feel more out of control.
+If you leave long gaps between meals, you will feel more out of control.
 Before you know it, hunger strikes and you end up having something quick and full of sugar.
 Five meals a day is a good way to regulate the gaps.
-Have 3 meals and two healthy snacks, like nuts, yogurt or berries.
+Have 3 meals and two healthy snacks, like nuts, yogurt, or berries.

 Don't eat in a rush.
-Try to have your meals relaxed and sitting at the table, chew well (this way we will make the digestion better) and take at least 20-25 minutes for the meals, since the sensation of satiety is achieved after 20 minutes of having started your meal.
+Try to have your meals relaxed and sitting at the table, chew well (this way we will make the digestion better), and take at least 20-25 minutes for the meals, since the sensation of satiety is achieved after 20 minutes of having started your meal.

 Shopping time is also important: we should never go grocery shopping when it is close to lunchtime, as the feeling of hunger can lead us to buy very caloric and unhealthy foods.
-When you go shopping, take a list of what you need and buy what you have written down.
+When you go shopping, make a list of what you need and buy what you have written down.
 That's it.